depavlovic/programiranje-korisnickog-interfejsa/README.md

 `Error Handling`
 The doLogin method alerts the user if the email or password fields are empty or if there is an error during the login process.

+## Search Component
+`Component Structure`
+`Properties`
+`movies:` An array of Movie objects containing all movies.
+`filteredMovies:` An array to hold movies that match the search criteria.
+`searchResults:` An array that stores the results of the search.
+`searchCriteria:` An object holding the search criteria for filtering.
+`Methods`
+`ngOnInit()`: Initializes the component by retrieving the list of movies from the MovieListService.
+`doSearch()`: Filters the movies based on the search criteria and updates the searchResults.
+It displays a summary of the results using SweetAlert.
+`Template`
+The component's template (search.component.html) should include:

+Input fields for each search criterion.
+A button to initiate the search.
+A section to display the filtered movie results.
+Notifications
+The doSearch method provides feedback to the user through SweetAlert notifications, displaying the number of search results and allowing for a friendly follow-up message

+## Signup Component
+`Dependencies`
+`Angular`
+`Angular Material` (MatInputModule, MatCardModule, MatFormFieldModule, MatButtonModule) `UserService` (for handling user registration) `Component Structure`
+`Properties`
+`email`: Holds the user's email input.
+`name`: Holds the user's first name.
+`surname`: Holds the user's last name.
+`password`: Holds the user's password.
+`confirmPassword`: Holds the password confirmation input.
+`userService`: An instance of UserService for managing user accounts.
+`Methods`
+`updateEmail(e: any)`: Updates the email property based on user input.
+`updateName(e: any)`: Updates the name property based on user input.
+`updateSurname(e: any)`: Updates the surname property based on user input.
+`updatePassword(e: any)`: Updates the password property based on user input.
+`updateConfirmPassword(e: any)`: Updates the confirmPassword property based on user input.
+`doSignup()`: Validates user inputs and attempts to create a new user.
+If successful, navigates to the movie page.
+`Validation`
+The `doSignup` method includes basic validation to check if all fields are filled.
+If the fields are empty, it alerts the user.
+You can enhance this method to include additional validations, such as password matching.